sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-to-do-discovery-with-salesforce-marketing-cloud.md

 Configuration in Salesforce Marketing Cloud is flexible and can be adapted to map closely to business and campaign requirements.
 When making recommendations a key consideration is user expertise and experience with the platform.

-When setting up a Marketing Cloud account there are 2 distinct phases consisting ofcore account configuration and then campaign configuration.

 ##Discovery Process

 Set-up of the Marketing Cloud account occurs after purchase.
 At this stage, Salesforce will have provisioned key aspects of the Marketing Cloud account ready for configuration and  the client will have defined a SOW (Statement Of Work) defining a high-level list of what is required, project-specific activities, deliverables, and timelines for a vendor providing services to the client.